Custom Environments for JupyterHub¶

 Interactive code interpreters which are used by Jupyter notebooks are called kernels.
 Creating and using your own kernel has the benefit, that you can install your own preferred Python packages and use them in your notebooks.

-later on with the kernel.
-In the examples below, we use the name
+In the following examples below, we use the name

 "my-kernel" for our user kernel.
-We recommend to prefix your kernels
+We recommend prefixing your kernels

 with keywords like alpha